-The Boy Who Sang with Dragons (The Boy Who Grew Dragons series)
+The Boy Who Grew Dragons (Piccadilly Press)

 I've always told my sons stories and one day I told them about this dragon that would fly down and lift our car out of a traffic jam - we really wanted to get to the beach!
 I loved the idea of a dragon and the magic it would bring being in our ordinary world, not somewhere fantastical.

 Then my sons started asking questions, 'Why did the dragon live in our village?'
 'Where had he come from?', 'Why did he disappear sometimes?'
 So I had to come up with some answers.
 And the story just grew and grew, and then I remembered there actually is a dragon-fruit tree - and rushed off to look it up on the computer - just like Tomas.

 Straight away, I knew it deserved to be in a story, because it really is an amazing plant, with these wonderful spiky fruit and huge moon-white flowers that only bloom for one night.